kgancarz2288/myProject/notebook-log.md

 ## Data Stage and QC Plan
 - **Current Stage:** Assembled and aligned UCEs
 - **QC Tool:** **Phyluce**
-- **Plan:** I will use 'phyluce' to check alignment lengths and taxon completedness since the raw reads have already been processed into alignements by the original authors
+- **Plan:** I will use Biopython to check basic alignment lengths and taxon completeness.
+Raw reads have already been processed into alignments by the original authors.

 ## Log
 ### 02-17-2026